crosscode-nl/ccopenlib/README.md

 ## WHY

-I provide this to the world under an MIT license as an appriciation to other libraries that are provided under permissive licenses that I might have used in the past.
+I provide this to the world under an MIT license as an appreciation to other libraries that are provided under permissive licenses that I might have used in the past.

 ## LICENSE
 SPDX-License-Identifier: MIT